-Clause 22 adds to the Trade-marks Act new subsection 20(1.1), which provides a new exception to infringement of a registered trademark for the exclusive use of that trademark: "The registration of a trademark does not prevent a person from using any utilitarian feature embodied in the trade-mark."
+Lastly, the new subsection 20(1.2) provides a new exception to the infringement of the right to the exclusive use of a registered trade-mark: "The registration of a trade-mark does not prevent a person from using any utilitarian feature embodied in the trade-mark."

-2.2.9 CLAUSE 28: NEW SECTIONS 28, 29 AND 29.1 CONCERNING THE TRADEMARKS REGISTER
+2.2.8 CLAUSE 28: NEW SECTIONS 28, 29 AND 29.1 CONCERNING THE TRADE-MARKS REGISTER

-Clause 28 of Bill C-56 replaces current sections 28 and 29 of the Trade-marks Act with new sections 28, 29 and 29.1.
-Current sections 26 to 29 comprise the part of the Trade-marks Act that deals with the trademarks register.
-The register, which is kept under the supervision of the Registrar of Trade-marks appointed by the Governor in Council under section 63, includes all the information required by the Act concerning a registered trademark.
+Clause 28 of Bill C-8 replaces current sections 28 and 29 of the Trade-marks Act with new sections 28, 29 and 29.1.
+Current sections 26 to 29 comprise the part of the Trade-marks Act that deals with the trade-marks register.
+The register, which is kept under the supervision of the Registrar of Trade-marks appointed by the Governor in Council under section 63, includes all the information required by the Act concerning a registered trade-mark.

-New subsection 29(1)(a) provides, among other things, that the trademarks register shall be made available to the public on the terms and in the manner established by the Registrar.
+New subsection 29(1)(a) provides, among other things, that the trade-marks register shall be made available to the public on the terms and in the manner established by the Registrar.
 New section 29.1 provides that despite subsection 29(1), which lists the material to be made available to the public on the terms and in the manner established by the Registrar, the Registrar may destroy certain applications and certain documents six years after they are refused, abandoned, expunged or declared invalid.

-2.2.10 CLAUSE 31: NEW SECTIONS 31 AND 32 CONCERNING CIRCUMSTANCES ESTABLISHING THAT A TRADEMARK IS DISTINCTIVE
+2.2.9 CLAUSE 31: NEW SECTIONS 31 AND 32 CONCERNING CIRCUMSTANCES ESTABLISHING THAT A TRADE-MARK IS DISTINCTIVE

-Clause 31 of Bill C-56 adds, among other things, a new section 32 to the Trade-marks Act that provides the circumstances in which, at the request of the Registrar, an applicant must furnish to the Registrar any evidence that the Registrar requires establishing that the trademark is distinctive at the filing date of the application for registration of the trademark.
+Clause 31 of Bill C-8 adds, among other things, a new section 32 to the Trade-marks Act that provides the circumstances in which, at the request of the Registrar, an applicant must furnish to the Registrar any evidence that the Registrar requires establishing that the trade-mark is distinctive at the filing date of the application for registration of the trade-mark.
 Those circumstances are:

-- the applicant claims that the trademark is registrable under new subsection 12(3) of the Trade-marks Act; - the Registrar's preliminary view is that the trademark is not inherently distinctive; - the trademark consists exclusively of a single colour or of a combination of colours without delineated contours; - the trademark consists exclusively or primarily of one or more of the following: - the three-dimensional shape of any of the goods specified in the application, or of an integral part or the packaging of any of those goods; - a mode of packaging goods; - a sound; - a scent; - a taste; - a texture; - any other prescribed sign. - 2.2.11 CLAUSE 32: NEW SECTION 33 CONCERNING THE DATE OF THE APPLICATION FOR REGISTRATION OF A TRADEMARK
+- the applicant claims that the trade-mark is registrable under new subsection 12(3) of the Trade-marks Act;

+- the Registrar's preliminary view is that the trade-mark is not inherently distinctive;

+- the trade-mark consists exclusively of a single colour or of a combination of colours without delineated contours;

+- the trade-mark consists exclusively or primarily of one or more of the following:

+- the three-dimensional shape of any of the goods specified in the application, or of an integral part or the packaging of any of those goods;

+- a mode of packaging goods;

+- a sound;

+- a scent;

+- a taste:

+- a texture:

+- any other prescribed sign.